7 Things Every Plant Parent Should Know About Fertilizers

 7. Busting the Banana Water Myth

 DIY solutions like banana water might sound appealing, but can we please stop this fad?
-It's not doing what anyone thinks.
+It's not super effective.
 Banana water not only makes your plants smell like rotten bananas, they can attract pests and won't provide a balanced nutrient profile.
 It’s better to rely on scientifically formulated fertilizers for consistent results.

 water soluble fertilizer